Our Kintsugi journey continues

 The first was a friend with a beautiful little tea cup given to her by her mother.

-Then Sue who had two very old large platters that belonged to her grandmother that were broken years ago.
+Then Sue who had two very old large meat platters that belonged to her grandmother that were broken years ago.
 She could not bear to part with the pieces, which have been in a box for many years.

 Claire who had a cheese cloche with broken handle and a chipped pottery plate.